carpentries-incubator/singularity-introduction/_episodes/01-singularity-gettingstarted.md

 ~~~
 {: .output}

 What just happened?!
-We pulled a SIF image from Singularity Hub using the `singularity pull` command and directed it to store the image file using the name `hello-world.sif`.
-If you run the `ls` command, you should see that the `hello-world.sif` file is now in your current directory.
+We pulled a SIF image from Singularity Hub using the `singularity pull` command and directed it to store the image file using the name `hello-world.sif` in the current directory.
+If you run the `ls` command, you should see that the `hello-world.sif` file is now present in the current directory.
 This is our image and we can now run a container based on this image:

 ~~~
 $ singularity run hello-world.sif